orlarey/HashConsing/README.md

 # Hash Consing in C++
 ## Principle
 Hash consing is a technique to avoid storing duplicate contents in memory.
-The principle is to store a unique copy of the content in a table and then use a pointer to that content, instead of the content itself.
+The idea is to store a unique copy of the content in a table and then use a pointer to that content, instead of the content itself.

+For that purpose, two header files are provided: `HashConsing/HashFunction.hh` and `HashConsing/HashTable.hh`.

+The header file `HashFunction.hh` provides a rather generic hash function `HashConsing::HashFunction(const T&) -> size_t`.
+If `std::hash<T>` is defined, it uses it, otherwise, it provides hash functions for `std::pair`, `std::tuple`, `std::vector` as well as for flat user-defined classes and structures.

-For that purpose, the header file `HashConsing.hh` provides `HashConsing::HashTable<T>`, an object that transforms a content of type `T` into a pointer `T*` to that content, while keeping an internal copy of that content.
+The header file `HashTable.hh` provides a generic hash table mechanism `HashConsing::HashTable<T>`, an object that transforms a content of type `T` into a pointer `T*` to that content, while keeping an internal copy of that content in a table.

 Let's say we have the following fragment of code:

-	#include "HashConsing.hh"
+	#include "HashTable.hh"
 	...
 	HashConsing::HashTable<T> H;
 	const T* p1 = H(c1);